 How it works

 Whether you want to transfer into an existing pension you have with us, or you want to open a new Aviva Pension and transfer into that, we’re here to help.

 You can either call us to talk about transferring to an existing pension with us, or apply to open and transfer to a new Aviva Pension online.

 Leave it to us

 Your pension is credited with the value of your old pension.
 It usually takes around 3 to 6 weeks from applying to seeing the money move across if moving cash.
 For unit transfers it may take a few weeks longer whilst we clarify details of the existing investments and whether we have equivalent funds to offer on our platform.

 Before you apply to transfer

-There are some pensions we won't accept for transfer and there are a few things you’ll need to consider before combining your pensions with us.
+There are some types of pensions and benefits we can’t accept online, and there are a few things you’ll need to consider before combining your pensions with us.